 Note: Passage tickets are issued by shipowners, which may differ from the operator.
 Payments are accepted in Pounds Sterling, Euros or US Dollars.

-Trans-Atlantic Sailings - A Few Frequently Answered Questions:
+Trans-Atlantic Sailings - A Few Questions Answered:

-5. How quickly can I sail across the Atlantic?
+4. How quickly can I sail across the Atlantic?
 Relax.
 You won't get there in just 5 days.
-Most Trans-Atlantic freighter voyages take 10 to 14 days and even Queen Mary 2 takes 7 days.
+Most Trans-Atlantic freighter voyages take 9 to 12 days and even Queen Mary 2 takes 7 days.
 The fastest Trans-Atlantic freighter passages are between 8 days and 10 days, but passages of 12 to 14 days are not uncommon.

-6. How accurate are sailing schedules?
+5. How accurate are sailing schedules?
 Dates for Queen Mary 2 and cruise ships are unlikely to change unless there is a realignment of schedules.
 Container ship sailings are year-round, but dates are subject to change due to cargo or weather.
 Take care to make flexible arrangements, eg. changeable flight tickets and allowing time for connections.
 Tramp sailings depend on cargo and are less reliable.

 To E-mail The Cruise People about a Transatlantic Voyage